-Social Class in BritainBritain has far more strictly defined class divisions than the United States or many other countries.
-There are several ways that these are categorised by people.
-Some people will tell you that Class is dead in modern Britain.
-Do not believe them.
+Social Class in BritainBritain has far more strictly defined class divisions than The United States and many other countries.
+People categorise them in many ways.
+Some people will tell you that class is dead in modern Britain; do not believe them.
 It has ceased to matter as it once did, and most of the old elitist bastions now happily admit anyone with the right qualifications or enough money.
 Class is sadly alive and kicking, though — a good way to tell is by looking at the different demographics targeted by British Newspapers.

 Many academics have attempted to write a definition of the various classes, and most have failed to pin it down exactly, but it has a lot to do with what you do for a living.
-No, actually, it has a lot to do with what your parents do/did for a living, though you can transcend your class.
+In fact, it has a lot more to do with what your parents do/did for a living, though you can transcend your class.

 Also note that class is not directly related to how much money you or your family earn, though it can be heavily related to what school and what (if any) university you went to.
 Alas, Tall Poppy Syndrome is still somewhat prevalent; while it's nowhere near as it once was, social climbing is not generally the done thing.